ardba/proton_aoe2de_mpfix/README.md

 location/of/script/run.sh ; %command%
 ```

-for example, if you cloned the repo to youe $HOME directory,
+for example, if you cloned the repo to your $HOME directory,

 ```
 ~/proton_aoe2de_mpfix/run.sh ; %command%